Steel and tin cans: Advantages of steel cans

-A number of factors make steel cans ideal containers for beverages.
+A number of factors make steel cans useful containers for beverages.
 Steel cans are stronger than cartons or plastic, and less fragile than glass, protecting the product in transit and preventing leakage or spillage, while also reducing the need for secondary packaging.

-Steel and aluminium packaging offer 100% barrier protection against light, water and air, and metal cans without resealable closures are among the most tamper-evident of all packaging materials.
-Steel cans preserve and protect the product from damage by light, oxidation, extremes of temperature and contamination, safeguarding flavour, appearance and quality from factory to final consumer.
+Steel and aluminium packaging offer complete protection against light, water and air, and metal cans without resealable closures are among the most tamper-evident of all packaging materials.
 Food and drink packed in steel cans has equivalent vitamin content to freshly prepared, without needing preserving agents.
 Steel cans also extend the product's shelf-life, allowing longer sell-by and use-by dates and reducing waste.

 As an ambient packaging medium, steel cans do not require cooling in the supply chain, simplifying logistics and storage, and saving energy and cost.
 At the same time, steel's relatively high thermal conductivity means canned drinks chill much more rapidly and easily than those in glass or plastic bottles.

-A World Steel Association initiative, Choose Steel, is encouraging the use of steel for beverage cans.

-Materials

-No cans currently in wide use are composed primarily or wholly of tin; that term rather reflects the nearly exclusive use in cans, until the second half of the 20th century, of tinplate steel, which combined the physical strength and relatively low price of steel with the corrosion resistance of tin.
-Depending on contents and available coatings, some canneries still use tin-free steel.

-In some local dialects, any metal can, even aluminium, might be called a "tin can".
-Use of aluminium in cans began in 1957.
-Aluminium is less costly than tin-plated steel but offers the same resistance to corrosion in addition to greater malleability, resulting in ease of manufacture; this gave rise to the two-piece can, where all but the top of the can is simply stamped out of a single piece of aluminium, rather than laboriously constructed from three pieces of steel.